 If you’re a Mac user, you’ll know just how important your password is.
-Not only does it give you access to your Mac and all the information you store on it, but it also enables you to install and modify software programs and verify any changes that require an extra level of security.
+It gives you access to your Mac and all the information you store on it and enables you to install and modify software programs and verify any changes requiring an extra level of security.

-You probably type your password into your login screen multiple times a day.
-However, if that password is ever compromised and needs replacing or you decide to change it (as you should regularly), there are a few important steps to remember.
+You probably type your password into your log in screen multiple times daily.
+However, if that password is ever compromised and needs replacing or you decide to change it (as you should regularly), there are a few essential steps to remember.

 Follow our step-by-step guide to change and reset your Mac password quickly and easily.